ahoucbvtw/RaidBattle/README.md

 # RaidBattle
-Pokemon Sword&amp;Shield RaidBattle Position
+Pokemon Sword&amp;Shield RaidBattle Position.
-Now just for Traditional Chinese
+Now just for Traditional Chinese.
-RaidBattle.db this database must in the same file with code
+RaidBattle.db this database must in the same file with code.